DrewCCannedy/ProjectAurora/README.md

 if you get an error when you use `git push`, just run the command that git bash tells you to run and then run `git push` again

 ### Other useful commands
-- `git pull` will update your computer with changes that are posted on github
 - `git status` will tell you what you have changed vs the master file on github
-- `git checkout master` will return you to the master branch (DONT PUSH TO THE MASTER BRANCH)
-- You will have to checkout to the master branch to use `git pull`, so checkout to the master to update